botlabs-gg/yagpdb/logs/README.md

 # Logs

-The logs plugin logs certain information from servers.
+The logs plugin logs certain information from servquacks.

  - Can store a subset of the message history with deleted messages